Regression & Interpretability Challenge

 • Linearity: A one-unit increase in X always changes Y by the exact same amount

 In practice, we just assume linearity is “close enough” to monotonicity.
 But what if it’s not?
-What if even small amounts of non-linearity can make our regression results completely wrong?
+Your challenge is to explore a simple example and show how even small non-linearities can make regression results completely wrong.

 \[ \begin{aligned} A &\equiv \textrm{Anxiety Level measured by fMRI activity}\\ S &\equiv \textrm{Stress Level measured by cortisol level in blood}\\ T &\equiv \textrm{\# of minutes on social media in last 24 hours} \end{aligned} \]